MischaU8/yumyum/unsorted/mirror-without-duplicating_yQNLApT7klM.md

-yum yum Floyd here with a quick tip for mirroring without duplicating in plasticity when you mirror a selection using the mirror tool a flipped version of the geometry is created to create a mirrored version of the selection without duplicating simply scale it by negative one use the simple process to reorient your selections in plasticity
+yum yum Floyd here with a quick tip for mirroring without duplicating in
+Plasticity when you mirror a selection using the mirror tool a flipped version of the geometry is created to create a mirrored version of the selection without duplicating simply scale it by negative one use the simple process to reorient your selections in Plasticity